Skip to Main Content

 How do you choose peer reviewed material?

-Choosing peer reviewed sources for your assessment is a good idea, but there are other things you need to think about when selecting the right material.
-Click on the link below to learn more about how to evaluate sources;
+Choosing peer reviewed sources for your assessment is a great start, but there are other things you need to think about when selecting the right material.
+The CRAAP test is a useful framework of questions to ask yourself when you find a source you want to use in your assessment:

 Related Guides